google/arc-xcode-test-engine/README.md

       "pre-build": "pod install --project-directory=path/ --no-repo-update"

-### Supporting of multiple test engines
+### Supporting multiple test engines

-We support using Arcanist multi test engine extension, visit the [extension]((https://github.com/tagview/arcanist-extensions#multi_test_engine) page to get more information about it.
+We support Arcanist's *multi test engine* extension.
+Visit the [extension]((https://github.com/tagview/arcanist-extensions#multi_test_engine) page to learn more about it.

-You `.arcconfig` file will have something similar to the following configuration:
+Your `.arcconfig` file will have something similar to the following configuration:

 ```
 {
   "unit.engine": "MultiTestEngine",